mmbman/Katagiri/1979-05-09-Diamond-Sutra-Introduction.md

 Do you understand?
 So you say, “I am a guitar player”, “I am a musician.”
 You say it very simply: “I am a guitar player.”
 “I am a painter.”
 “I am a poet.”
 Of course, you are a poet.
 You are a guitar player, you are a musician, you are a painter.
 I understand.
 But it’s not good *enough*.
 You are *not* a poet.
 “How come?”
 A simple question: “How come?
 I am a poet.
 I am a writer.”
 Of course you are a writer, you are a musician.
 But, *watch out* – okay?
 You are not a musician; you are not a writer.
 That means, you have to write something with all sentient beings.

 How?
 Practice.
 Continue to write, beyond like or dislike, until your writing is completely flowing, just like water.
 If you see the pen, pencils, and your hands, and also your mind, your heart, your emotions, and your past life, present life, future life – all are going on, moving.
 All the *[unintelligible]* that your pen and hands move to write, very naturally.
-It’s pretty hard.
+It is pretty hard.
 But at that time, you are called a great writer, great painter.

 That’s why we have to practice.
 We have to [do] fundamental practice: as a writer, as a painter, as a poet.
 If you really want to support your life, as a poet, or painter, or musician, you have to practice.
 Not for a certain period of time – for long.
 From the beginning to end, you have to do it.